lancenacabuan/Shaliah/README.md

 stance and the Biblical Unitarian stance both attempt to be faithful to Scripture and the apostolic testimony, yet they arrive at very different portraits of how Jesus reveals God.
-Our study does not purport to solve this age-old debate in one stroke---indeed, these questions have occupied the finest minds in the church for millennia---but it has aimed to **illuminate the key issues and evidence**.
+Our study does not purport to solve this age-old debate in one stroke–-indeed, these questions have occupied the finest minds in the church for millennia–-but it has aimed to **illuminate the key issues and evidence**.
 We have preserved the voices of Scripture (from Deuteronomy's ringing monotheism to Thomas's exclamation "My Lord and my